temporalio/proposals/php/php-rr-sdk.md

 });
 ```

-> Similary to other SDKs, PHP version **does not** guarantee that sideEffect won't be called again during the replay.
+> Similar to other SDKs, PHP version **does not** guarantee that sideEffect won't be called again during the replay.

 ### Error Handling
 Like in Java version of Temporal SDK the workflow errors can be delivered in form of exceptions triggered on `yield`: